Hlophe1979/Bright-TV-Viewership-Analysis/README.md

 # BrightTV Viewership Analytics

-## Overview
-This project analyzes user behavior and viewership patterns for BrightTV to generate data-driven insights that support subscription growth and improved user engagement.
-By combining user demographic data with session-level viewing data, the analysis identifies key drivers of consumption and areas of opportunity for the Customer Value Management (CVM) team.

----

 ## Problem Statement
-BrightTV seeks to increase its subscription base and maximize user engagement.
-However, limited visibility into viewing behavior, content performance, and user preferences restricts the ability to make informed, targeted decisions.
+BrightTV aims to grow its subscription base but lacks clear insight into how users consume content, what drives engagement, and where usage is low.

 ---

-## Project Objective
+## Aim
-The objective of this project is to:
-- Analyze user and usage trends
-- Identify factors influencing content consumption
-- Detect engagement gaps such as drop-off and low-activity periods
-- Provide actionable recommendations to increase viewership and subscriptions
+Use data to understand user behavior and viewing patterns, and identify opportunities to increase consumption and subscriptions.

 ---

+## Approach

-## Data Sources
+### Data
-The analysis is based on two datasets:

-1. **User Profiles**
-   - UserID, Gender, Race, Age, Province

-2. **Viewership Data**
-   - UserID, Channel, Record Date (UTC), Session Duration
+Two datasets were used:
+- **User Profiles:** demographics
+- **Viewership:** session-level data

-These datasets were joined using a FULL OUTER JOIN on UserID to create a unified analytical dataset.
-Timestamps were converted from UTC to South African Standard Time for accurate temporal analysis.
+These were joined using a **FULL OUTER JOIN on UserID** to create a single dataset combining user attributes with viewing behavior.

 ---

-## Methodology

-### Data Preparation
-- Cleaned and validated both datasets
-- Standardized column formats
-- Converted timestamps to local time
-- Joined datasets using SQL in Databricks

-### Exploratory Data Analysis
+### Analysis
+The analysis focused on:

+- **User trends:** who is watching
+- **Usage trends:** when and how users watch
-- Analyzed demographic distribution of users
+- **Channel performance:** what users watch
-- Evaluated viewing behavior across:
-  - Time of day
-  - Day of week
-- Assessed channel performance using session counts and average duration
-- Measured engagement using session duration and frequency
-- Identified drop-off using short session thresholds (<5 minutes)

-### Analytical Focus Areas
-- User segmentation and engagement levels
+- **Drop-off:** short sessions indicating low engagement
-- Temporal viewing patterns
-- Content performance and retention
-- Identification of low-consumption periods

 ---

 ## Key Insights

-- Viewership is concentrated during afternoon hours, indicating strong prime-time behavior
+- Viewership peaks in the **afternoon**, showing strong reliance on prime-time viewing
-- Engagement is significantly higher on weekends compared to weekdays
-- Mid-week periods show consistently lower consumption, highlighting an opportunity for targeted intervention
+- **Weekends outperform weekdays**, while mid-week shows the lowest activity
-- A small segment of users contributes a disproportionate share of total watch time
+- A small group of users drives **most of the total watch time**
-- A high proportion of short sessions indicates user drop-off and potential content or discovery issues
+- A high number of sessions are **under 5 minutes**, indicating drop-off
-- Some channels attract initial engagement but fail to retain viewers, suggesting weak content performance
+- Some channels attract users but have **low viewing duration**, suggesting weak retention

 ---

 ## Drivers of Consumption

-The following factors were identified as key drivers of user engagement:

-- **Time-based behavior:** Peak usage occurs during evenings and weekends
+Consumption is mainly influenced by:
+- **Time of day** (evenings perform best)
+- **Day of week** (weekends vs mid-week drop)
-- **Content performance:** Certain channels consistently outperform others in retention
+- **Content performance** (some channels retain users better)
-- **User demographics:** Engagement varies across age groups, gender, and geographic regions
+- **User segments** (engagement varies across demographics)
-- **Content relevance:** Short sessions indicate misalignment between user expectations and content

 ---

 ## Recommendations

-### Increase Engagement During Low-Activity Periods
-- Introduce targeted content releases during mid-week
-- Promote high-performing content during low-consumption periods

-### Improve Content Discovery and Personalization
-- Implement personalized recommendation systems
-- Enhance user interface to surface relevant content more effectively

-### Optimize Content Strategy
-- Invest in channels and content types with high retention
+- Release and promote content during **mid-week low periods**
+- Improve **content relevance and discovery** to reduce drop-off
-- Review and improve underperforming content
+- Focus on **high-performing channels** and improve weak ones

-### Grow the User Base
-- Target key demographic segments through digital marketing
-- Leverage social media and referral programs for acquisition

-### Strengthen Retention
-- Identify low-engagement users and implement re-engagement strategies
+- Use **targeted marketing and social media** to grow the user base
-- Incentivize high-value users to increase loyalty and lifetime value
+- Re-engage low-activity users and retain high-value users

 ---

-## Tools and Technologies
+## Tools Used

-- **Project Planning:** Miro, Canva
-- **Data Processing and Analysis:** Databricks (SQL)
+- Databricks (SQL) – data preparation and analysis
-- **Data Visualization:** Microsoft Excel (Pivot Tables and Charts)
+- Excel – pivot tables and visualizations
-- **Presentation:** Google Slides
+- Google Slides – presentation
+- Miro, Canva – planning

 ---

-## Project Timeline
+## Timeline

-This project was completed within one week:
+Completed in 1 week:

-- Day 1–2: Data understanding and preparation
+- Data preparation and joining
-- Day 3: Data integration using SQL
-- Day 4: Exploratory analysis
-- Day 5–6: Visualization and insight development
+- Analysis and visualization
-- Day 7: Final presentation and reporting
+- Insight generation and presentation

 ---

 ## Conclusion

-This analysis demonstrates the value of integrating demographic and behavioral data to better understand user engagement.
-The insights provide a foundation for targeted strategies to improve content performance, reduce user drop-off, and support sustainable growth in BrightTV’s subscriber base.
+Combining user and session data provided clear insight into when, how, and why users consume content.
+The findings highlight practical opportunities to improve engagement and support BrightTV’s subscription growth.